Doctoral Program In Clinical Psychology

 We hope you find these pages informative.
 They give an overview of our training philosophy and program, describe our faculty and their interests, provide information about the financial support available to students, and describe our in-house training clinic.

-The clinical department is accepting graduate applicants for admission in Fall, 2015.
+The clinical program is accepting graduate applicants for admission in Fall, 2016.

 If you have questions about the program, you can contact the Clinical Program Academic and Client Services Coordinator, Sabrina Nabors, who will either answer your question or put you in contact with a faculty member who can.
 Sabrina can be reached through the following information:

 Doctoral Program in Clinical Psychology